alexan0218/AforAwful/Convergence_of_Iterative_Method/readme.txt

 2.The Average Error of jacobi can be found in the text file at the root directory of part two "Convergence_of_Iterative_Method" (File: "Convergence_of_iterative_methods.txt")

+  javac *.java -> java IterativeMethods

+  By doing this, the txt file will be generated

 3.The Average Error of gauss_seidel can be found in the text file at the root directory of part two "Convergence_of_Iterative_Method" (File: "Convergence_of_iterative_methods.txt")